Dhak Dhak: Reception

 On the review aggregator website Rotten Tomatoes, 70% of 10 critics' reviews are positive, with an average rating of 6.3/10.

 Reviewing the movie, Sajesh Mohan of Onmanorama wrote, "embarking on a journey to Khardung La on Royal Enfield Bullets is a promise of adventure in itself.
 Yet, director Tarun Dudeja, in his debut film, takes it a step further by forming an all-women biker gang.
 This ride turns into an unforgettable pilgrimage with the charming and evergreen Ratna Pathak Shah as Mahi, Dia Mirza as Uzma, Fatima Sana Shaikh as Sky, and Sanjana Sanghi as Manjari.
 Tarun, collaborating with co-writer Parijat Joshi, assembles this group of riders from the bustling streets of Delhi.
 It's a world where the trials and tribulations of Mahi, Uzma, Sky, and Manjari all converge on a single theme—the experience of being women in a prejudiced and predatory patriarchal society."
 A critic from Bollywood Hungama rated the film 2.5/5 stars and wrote "Dhak Dhak is a well-intentioned genuine effort laced with some fine performances by the leading ladies.
 But due to a weak second half and negligible buzz, the film will suffer at the box office."

 In a less positive review, Shubhra Gupta of The Indian Express wrote "The Ratna Pathak Shah, Dia Mirza starrer is a patchy effort."
 But she added, "Dhak Dhak’ starts off with many of the expected tropes playing out in a movie of this kind.
 Very different women, from different walks of life.
 Troubled past.
 Conflicted present.
 All looking for a way out, a way forward.
 Bumps on the road.
 Breakdowns of men and machines.
 And finally, that most elusive, precious element, the connection which binds us despite our differences."

 In a slightly negative review, Prathyush Parasuraman of Film Companion said, "Road Trip to Nowhere" with "inane and predictable" plot elements in the second half.

 Sequel

 A sequel, Dhak Dhak 2, has been confirmed by actress Sanjana Sanghi, who played the character of Manjari.
-Sanjana shared the news on her social media.
+Sanjana Sanghi shared the news of Dhak Dhak 2 on her social media.